São Paulo · Operators

 What this work does not include.

 No legal services.
 No SA, Ltda, or US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or Brazil-US double-taxation treaty review.
+No US tax structuring, FATCA analysis, or Brazil-US double-taxation treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing, FDA submissions, ANVISA pathway work, or US securities work.
 No IP filing.
 No contract drafting.
 No US recruiting or executive search.
-No M&A advisory.
+No M&A transaction work.

-These belong with Brazilian counsel who specialise in US entry, with US counsel on the American side, and with regulatory consultants who handle FDA and ANVISA pathways.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, tax, or regulatory implications, the firm flags it and defers before execution.
+These belong with Brazilian counsel who specialise in US entry, with US counsel on the American side, and with regulatory consultants that handle FDA and ANVISA pathways.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, tax, or regulatory implications, GMA flags it and defers before execution.

 Frequently asked.

 Brazilian industrials including the steel, automotive, aerospace, and capital goods cluster.
 Brazilian agri-food, including the protein, pulp, and ethanol majors.
 Brazilian fintech adjacent to the Nubank, Stone, and XP vanguard.
 Brazilian energy and oil-and-gas services.
 Brazilian retail and consumer goods entering US enterprise channels.
 Brazilian biotech and pharmaceutical operators entering US contract manufacturing and US specialty distribution.
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

 The Brazilian fintech vanguard built US-facing positioning over a decade and now sits inside US capital markets and US peer sets.
 The operator pattern for Brazilian industrials and agri-food entering US enterprise procurement is structurally less mature.
-The materials still read in the Portuguese register, the proof set is Brazilian and Latin American, the pricing posture is hedged across currency uncertainty, and the US procurement officer does not place the firm in the US category.
+The materials still evaluate in the Portuguese register, the proof set is Brazilian and Latin American, the price presentation is hedged across currency uncertainty, and the US procurement officer does not place GMA in the US category.
 That is where the rebuild work is heaviest.

 Three filters.
 First, the category.
-Does the firm fit a US procurement category the officer already buys from.
+Does GMA fit a US procurement category the officer already buys from.
 Second, the past-performance set.
-Does the firm have US customers, US installations, and US references the officer can place.
-Third, risk architecture.
-Does the contract carry Brazilian-side legal terms and currency exposure in a form that reads as protected for the US buyer.
+Does GMA have US customers, US installations, and US references the officer can place.
+Third, risk answers.
+Does the contract carry Brazilian-side legal terms and currency exposure in a form that lands as protected for the US buyer.
 The rebuild addresses all three.
 The Brazilian operating history is real and stays in the deck.
 The framing is rebuilt to score on the US filters first.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
-São Paulo operator engagements often begin as a Sprint when one US category is in play, and as a Build when multi-channel US commercial architecture is the scope.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.
+São Paulo operator engagements often begin as a Sprint when one US category is in play, and as a Build when multi-channel US sales and marketing system is the scope.

 Further on São Paulo and the US corridor.